 - *1Report outlining a comprehensive framework for internal controls, released by the US organization, Committee of Sponsoring Organizations of the Treadway Commission (COSO)

-The Global Auditing Department supports not only the Mazda Group Companies but also the local suppliers in Hiroshima Prefecture and neighboring regions in implementing the self-examination system, etc., in order to enhance internal controls throughout the entire supply chain, as well as to make contributions to the local community.
+The Global Auditing Department supports not only Mazda Group Companies but also suppliers in Hiroshima Prefecture and neighboring regions in implementing the self-examination system, study groups, etc., in order to enhance internal controls throughout the entire supply chain, as well as to make contributions to the local community.

-Located at the Mazda Head Office, the Global Auditing Department conducts internal audits to ensure that the Company's management targets, policies, and plans comply with all applicable laws and regulations, in order to uphold the Company's sound and efficient management practices.
-In addition, in overseas Mazda Group companies in North America, Europe, Australia, and major operational centers in South America, the Mazda Group has established internal auditing departments that are fully independent from the operating departments.
-These departments work closely with the Global Auditing Department to conduct a full range of auditing tasks, including the evaluation of internal controls.
+Located at the Mazda Motor Corporation, the Global Auditing Department conducts internal audits to ensure that the Company's management targets, policies, and plans comply with all applicable laws and regulations, in order to uphold the Company's sound and efficient management practices.
+In addition, in major operational centers in overseas Mazda Group companies in North America, Europe, Australia, Central and South America, etc., the Mazda Group has established internal auditing departments that are fully independent from the operating departments.
+These departments work closely with the Mazda Head Office to conduct a full range of auditing tasks, including the evaluation of internal controls.
 Among Mazda Group companies in Japan, dedicated internal auditing departments are also established at major dealerships, where they are chiefly engaged in the auditing of sales outlets.

 These internal auditing departments are staffed with many auditing professionals of the highest caliber, bearing qualifications such as Certified Internal Auditor (CIA) and Certified Information System Auditor (CISA).
-The Company is also actively engaged in training the next generation of highquality auditors.
-As of March 31, 2012, eight internal auditors in Mazda itself and eight in overseas consolidated Mazda Group companies hold qualifications.
+The Company is also actively engaged in training the next generation of high-quality auditors.
+As of March 31, 2013, eight internal auditors in Mazda itself and eight in overseas consolidated Mazda Group companies hold qualifications.

 Mazda has in place dedicated and publicly certified system auditors who conduct auditing of the current condition and operational status of the various IT system controls of its Head Office and consolidated Group companies in order to reduce IT risks.

-In addition to the Internal Controls Signoff System introduced in 2006, Mazda has been implementing a new system since FY March 2010 whereby all discovered or indicated inadequacies of each business area/Group company are fully reported to the Global Auditing Department.
+In addition to the Internal Controls Signoff System introduced in FY March 2007, Mazda has been implementing a new system since FY March 2010 whereby all discovered or indicated inadequacies of each business area/Group company are fully reported to the Global Auditing Department.
 Deadlines and responsible personnel are assigned to each of these inadequacies for prompt improvement.